marlonvets/DSTI_DevopsProject/README.md

 ```

  2. The aplication can be started as kubernetes cluster using the command below:
+ *The commanand must run from the K8s folder
    ```
 kubectl apply -f web-service.yaml,web-deployment.yaml,redis-deployment.yaml,data-persistentvolumeclaim.yaml
 ```